Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Dusclops.md

 ---
 Ability1: Levitate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME356.png
+BookShinyImageName: HOME356_s.png
 BoxSprite: SRD-BoxSprite-dusclops.png
+DexCategory: Beckon Pokemon
+DexDescription: "Its body is hollow.
+Some paranormal experts say there is a spectral\
+  \ energy ball inside them but it is not confirmed.
+If it absorbs an object or a\
+  \ creature there\u2019s the risk that nothing will come back out."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: Frisk
 HomeSprite: SRD-HomeSprite-dusclops.png
 Learnset: '[[SRD-Dusclops-Learnset]]'
 Legendary: 'No'
 Name: Dusclops
 Number: 356
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: dusclops.png
 Type1: Ghost
 Type2: ''
+Weight:
+  Hectograms: 306
+  Kilograms: 30.6
+  Pounds: 67.5
 ---

 #PokeroleSRD/Pokedex